 When estrogen levels are low, that’s when vaginal pH tends to be elevated.
 The two times in a woman’s life when that happens is the postpartum period, when she is nursing after giving birth, and menopause, when her ovaries stop producing estrogen.
 Since you have a higher chance of having an alteration in pH during those times, you can sometimes also have a higher tendency for the vagina to be populated by bad bacteria.

 But unlike vaginal pH being thrown off by sex or a period, these situations aren’t times when Streicher would recommend the use of RePhresh.
-Instead, there’s another product called Replens Vaginal Moisturizer ($16.99, Amazon), which works to normalize the pH and also restore moisture to the area.
+Instead, there’s another product called Replens Vaginal Moisturizer (Buy on Amazon, $17.87), which works to normalize the pH and also restore moisture to the area.
 Some doctors may recommend additional treatments for low estrogen if needed.

 If you try RePhresh or Replens and they don’t work, definitely pay a visit to your gynecologist to make sure something more serious isn’t going on.
 It’s better to be safe than sorry — especially when it comes to your “downstairs” health!